shmam/optumistics/README.md

 ## PROGRESS

-:white_check_mark: : Sprint 1 (Buisness model canvas and use case)
+✓ : Sprint 1 (Buisness model canvas and use case)

-:white_check_mark: : Setup Azure hostes SQL Database [DATABASE MAP AND GUIDE HERE](https://docs.google.com/drawings/d/1bGvgUyuUlZeVZPlfvcJQgDw7W7cnx_SUfNHcNOJASa0/edit)
+✓ : Setup Azure hostes SQL Database [DATABASE MAP AND GUIDE HERE](https://docs.google.com/drawings/d/1bGvgUyuUlZeVZPlfvcJQgDw7W7cnx_SUfNHcNOJASa0/edit)

-:white_check_mark: : Connect macs and throw querys at the databse with python
+✓ : Connect macs and throw querys at the databse with python

+  : Connect the raspberry pi and throw queries to the database

+  : Connect the NFC components to the RP3